tirejs/tire/README.md

 # Tire

 Tire is a lightweight JavaScript library for modern browsers.
-The syntax is insperad from jQuery.
+The syntax is inspired from jQuery.

 ### Browser support